 Why not simulate such fraudulent behavior in-house and recalibrate the tactics to plot an impeccable online fraud?
 Once this is done, let anti-fraud system confront that embodiment of a perfect fraudster to self-learn how to fight it and make it grow ever stronger.

-What do we achieve?
-By applying such approach, we proof Nethone against varied real-life environments and make it more agile and smarter than fraudsters.
-Thanks to our models and the profiler, we’re capable of reducing the number chargebacks by 80% and the denial rate by 25%.
+What do we want to achieve?
+By applying this approach, we will proof Nethone against varied real-life environments and make it more agile and smarter than fraudsters.
+Currently, thanks to our models and the profiler, we’re capable of reducing the number chargebacks by 80% and the denial rate by 25%.
+We will continue to improve those numbers and make Nethone more resilient to fraudsters’ attempts at manipulation.

 So to bring this to a close, in order to win this virtual war, we simply took to a Chinese saying “to know your Enemy, you must become your Enemy”.